ruthrootz/azure-certifications-study-notes/az-204/alan-rodrigues-course.md

 - Docker + Windows Subsystem for Linux
     - installing Docker desktop on a Windows machine automatically installs Windows Subsystem for Linux
     - WSL creates a Linux environment on the machine, which Docker then runs on
+- Windows-based containers are way larger than Linux-based containers

 ### Section 6: Develop for Azure Storage